FUIT1985/MAIN/TDAH_FUIT/README.md

 I reserve the right to evaluate or reject any collaboration proposal.
 Italian data science expert doesn't need to be a member or contributor of the Debian community.
 The invitation is open to everyone and to any entity (public or private) or community (free software or not) in the world.

 PS.
-Several services are described in the source-book, some of which are designated for other distributions (eg Fedora).
+Several services are described in the source-book, some of which are designated for other distributions (eg. Fedora).
 The review could be an opportunity for collaboration with other communities and further promotion of Debian.

 ###### Antonio Bonaccorso